espruino/Espruino/targets/esp8266/docs/05-User_Guide.md

 By completion, this documentation will be polished and placed in the code itself so that automated documentation generation will work.

+A module called `wifi` encapsulates the WiFi functions.
+An instance of WiFi is returned using:

+    var wifi = require("wifi");

+From there, one can execute `wifi.functionName()` calls

 ##Listing access points
 An access point is a potential WiFi device that an ESP8266 can connect to as a client.
 In order to connect, you will need to know  the identity of the network (the SSID) and the password (if needed).
-To list access points, we can use the function called `ESP8266WiFi.getAccessPoints()`.
+To list access points, we can use the function called `wifi.scan()`.
 The syntax of the function is:

-`ESP8266WiFi.getAccessPoints(callback)`
+`wifi.scan(callback)`

 Where callback is a function that takes a single parameter that is an array of objects.
 Each object in the array corresponds to an available access point and contains the following properties: